profdantez/Python-Math-Adventures/README.md

-# Python-Math-Adventures
+# funPython

-In this project I will be implementing common math algorithms in the python programming language.
-Various data structures will also feature in the project.
+Solving all kinds of problems using the power of python